yard-turkey/examples-and-blogs/examples/sample-how-to-write-provisioner.md

 For additional information on the design of the library take a look [here](https://github.com/yard-turkey/lib-bucket-provisioner/blob/master/doc/design/object-bucket-lib.md)

+To contribute or view the library code take a look [here](https://github.com/yard-turkey/lib-bucket-provisioner)

 ### Key Concepts

 - Library uses the [ObjectBucket and ObjectBucketClaim](https://github.com/yard-turkey/lib-bucket-provisioner/blob/master/deploy/customResourceDefinitions.yaml) CustomResourceDefinition that is very closely modeled after the existing Kubernetes PV and PVC patterns.